Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Some built-in models have a removable backsplash (Figure 22-11); just lift the

 backsplash, and rest it on the cooktop.
-It would be a good idea to place something
+It would be a good idea to place

 on the cooktop to protect it from getting damaged.
 Next, remove the screws from